panda3d/panda3d-docs/programming/threading.rst

 --------

 Panda3D also offers a thread-safe replacement for the Python file module.
-You can find it in direct.stdpy.file.
-The interface is exactly the same as Python's, so it's safe to put this import above all the files where you want to use the "file" or "open" functions:
+You can find it in :py:mod:`direct.stdpy.file`.
+The interface is exactly the same as Python's, so it's safe to put this import above all the files where you want to use the :py:func:`open()` function:

 .. code-block:: python